 - Leather clothing

-Again, different materials offer protection for different risks.
-For example, wool and cotton is fire resistant, while duck fabric protects against cuts and bruising from handling heavy or sharp objects.
+Again, different materials offer protection from different risks.
+For example, wool and cotton are fire resistant, while duck fabric protects against cuts and bruising from handling heavy or sharp objects.

 - Pre-formed earplugs

 - Single-use earplugs

 Most safety training programs require PPE along with other safety measures to be taken.
 Keep your employees safe and your business productive by finding the right PPE for your line of work.

 Where can I find a good log book?